mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 Following similar steps that in Step 1 above, create an Artifact with the updated configuration file, upload it to EU hosted Mender, and and deploy it to your devices.

+This step it is not necessary for the manual migration as the `mender.conf` file only contains the new server.